parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Properly designed software, rather than a big pile of spaghetti encased in mud."

-^ And like this one.
+^ MARS: And like this one.
 Lots and lots of smartass comments from the software engineering crowd.

 ---